 If you are open to various positions, you may want to say “Professional Educator,” with the grade levels or subjects tactfully listed below.

 5. Color, Borders, and Graphics

-Color can be visually appealing if used properly.
+Color can be visually appealing if appropriately used.
 If you incorporate more than black text, which is standard for the body of a resume, make sure you choose only one other color.
-Using too many colors in your education resume formatting can lead to confusion and look childish.
+Using too many colors in your educational resume formatting can lead to confusion and make it look childish.
 You may want to make your name, desired position, and/or section heading a different color than the rest of the text.

 Resume formatting techniques vary depending on the individual.
-Incorporating relevant graphics is also a good way to stand out from your competition, grab the interviewer’s attention, and make yourself a more memorable job candidate.
-Graphics or icons should be placed in your top header, alongside your name and contact information.
+Incorporating relevant graphics is also an excellent way to stand out from your competition, grab the interviewer’s attention, and make yourself a more memorable job candidate.
+Graphics or icons should be placed in your top header alongside your name and contact information.
 Please make sure they are relevant, professional, and relatively simple.
 Below is a list of teaching positions and correlating sample icons you may wish to integrate.

 Graphic Examples As Part of Your Education Resume Formatting Strategy

 Below is a list of instruction posts and corresponding sample images you may want to incorporate.